Quantitative theory of magnetic interactions in solids: Summary and outlook

 The primary focus of this review is on the magnetic dipole of an atom, as calculated from the expectation value of a spin-operator.
 This is natural since for the majority of materials it is the most commonly observed order parameter.
-However, for some solids other order parameters are of relevance, e.g. the quadropolar order that is observed in NpO$_2$~\cite{santini2000magnetic}.
-Extensions of the method of small rotations, as shown in Figs.~\ref{figone} and~\ref{figtwo}, would have to be made to other order parameters in order to evaluate the coupling strengths in these cases.
+However, for some solids other order parameters are of relevance, e.g. the rank 5 or triakontadipole order that has been observed in NpO$_2$~\cite{RevModPhys.81.807}.
+It would be valuable if this method could be generalised from calculations of interactions between rank 1 spin moments, to the case of calculations of interactions of multipoles of rank $r$.
+This would require extensions.
+For instance the method of small rotations, as shown in Figs.~\ref{figone} and~\ref{figtwo} would have to be generalised to be appropriate for these multipoles and instead of the three independent type of interaction parameters of Eq.~\eqref{1st-bilinear} one has derived expressions for $2r+1$ independent types of interaction parameters.

 To illustrate that the research field reviewed here is very much a living, developing activity, we note a recent set of publications regarding details of the spin Hamiltonian in Eq.~\eqref{neweqn2}.
-In Refs.~\onlinecite{cardias2020dzyaloshinskii, cardias2020first} it was suggested that DM like interaction terms can be realized for non-collinear magnetic structures, even if spin-orbit interaction is neglected (or is vanishingly small).
-This interpretation was criticized in Ref.~\onlinecite{dos2021proper}, who suggested that fundamental interactions of DM character have have to rely on an electronic Hamiltonian with spin-orbit coupling included.
-Further elaborations on non-relativistic DM interaction was however published in Refs.~\onlinecite{cardias2022comment, dos2022reply} without a firm consensus being reached.
+In Refs.~\onlinecite{cardias2020dzyaloshinskii, cardias2020first} it was suggested that DM-like interaction terms can be realized for non-collinear magnetic structures, even if spin-orbit interaction is neglected (or is vanishingly small).
+This interpretation was criticized in Ref.~\onlinecite{dos2021proper}, who suggested that fundamental interactions of DM character have to rely on an electronic Hamiltonian with spin-orbit coupling included.
+Further elaborations on non-relativistic DM interaction were published in Refs.~\onlinecite{cardias2022comment, dos2022reply} without a firm consensus being reached.